zlasa/senior-eng-manager-assessment/instructions.md

 ---

-# Submission Guidelines
+## Submission Guidelines

-- Put your response in **response.md**
+You may submit your response in any of the following formats:

+- Markdown (`response.md`)
+- PDF
+- PowerPoint / Keynote slides
+- Canva export
+- Any other readable format

+If you choose a format other than Markdown, please add the file directly to this repository when submitting your work.

+Additional notes:

-- 1–3 pages is sufficient
+- A length of **1–3 pages** (or equivalent in slides) is sufficient
-- Use bullet points or structure as you see fit
+- Use bullet points or any structure you prefer
-- No coding required
+- No coding is required

-Thank you again for your time — we look forward to reviewing your work.